For First Amendment Purposes, Is Atheism a Religion?

 After reading our recent articles about the situation at the New Mexico Museum of Natural History and Science (see here, here, and here), you might wonder whether courts even recognize "atheism" as a religion.
 Does it violate the Constitution for the government to endorse atheism?
 In fact, a number of cases have indeed found that for First Amendment purposes, atheism is a religion.

 In School District of Abington Township v.
 Schempp, the U.S. Supreme Court recognized that "the State may not establish a religion of secularism in the sense of affirmatively opposing or showing hostility to religion, thus preferring those who believe in no religion over those who do believe."1 Government advancement of nontheistic or atheistic religious viewpoints would thus presumably be subject to the same limitations of the Establishment Clause as the prohibition against endorsing traditional theistic religious viewpoints.
-Indeed, the Supreme Court has held that non-theistic viewpoints can qualify as religious when they "occupy the same place in [a person's] life as the belief in a traditional deity holds,"2 "occupy . . . 'a place parallel to that filled by God' in traditional religious persons,"3 or comprise "an aspect of human thought and action which profoundly relates the life of man to the world in which he lives."4 In one case, the Court listed "Secular Humanism" as a religious viewpoint.5
+Indeed, the Supreme Court has held that non-theistic viewpoints can qualify as religious when they "occupy the same place in [a person's] life as the belief in a traditional deity holds,"2 "occupy . . . 'a place parallel to that filled by God' in traditional religious persons,"3 or comprise "an aspect of human thought and action which profoundly relates the life of man to the world in which he lives."4 In one case, the U.S. Supreme Court specifically listed "Secular Humanism" as a religious viewpoint.5

 Importantly, the widely used Lemon test requires that "principal or primary effect" of a government policy "must be one that neither advances nor inhibits religion."6 In other words, if the government starts endorsing atheists who are bashing religion, then that could violate the Establishment Clause.